folarin-ogungbemi/Gosip-Bookstore/README.md

 ---

+Fix Bug
+Redirect url returns no match found.
+Removed the quotes around it. it works

 # Deployment
 Before Deployment, It is important that in the django project settings, **Debug** is set to **False** majorly for the security of the project.